Bachelor of Science in Diagnostic Science

 Technical Standards

 Successful completion of the certificate program in diagnostic ultrasound and vascular technology implies that the graduate will have acquired the knowledge and skills necessary to safely and competently deliver patient care as diagnostic ultrasound and vascular technology provider.
-In the role as a health care provider, diagnostic ultrasound and vascular technologists be able to deliver urgent and non-urgent care to patients of all ages and in all settings.
-Including hospital, chronic care facilities and in the home.
-The current health care system also requires the diagnostic ultrasound and vascular technologist to be skilled in age-specific patient education.
+In the role as a health care provider, diagnostic ultrasound and vascular technologists must be able to deliver urgent and non-urgent care to patients of all ages and in all settings.
 Therefore, all applicants and matriculating students must meet the expectations listed below.
 These expectations may be achieved with or without reasonable accommodation.

 The following abilities and expectations are required of all graduates and matriculating students in the Department of Respiratory Care and Diagnostic Science.